 - Popular Hiking Trails: Lagunas Altas “High Lagoons” trail

 Parque Patagonia (over 700,000 acres) is located at the foot of the Andes mountains, around the Chacabuco River Valley.
-The spectacular park offers a unique mix of plains, wetlands and mountains, with plenty of water coming from glacier fed streams and large lakes.
-Hosting a huge variety of wildlife including; guanaco, the rare huemul deer, puma (cougars), Andean condors and a large variety of birds the park is a bucket list item for nature lovers.
+The spectacular park offers a unique mix of plains, wetlands, and mountains, with plenty of water coming from glacier-fed streams and large lakes.
+Natural habitat of a huge variety of wildlife including; guanaco, the rare huemul deer, puma (cougars), Andean condors, and a large variety of birds the park is a bucket list item for nature lovers.

 Hiking in Patagonia National Park

 With a variety of beautiful landscapes and rich diversity in wildlife, this massive park is filled with excellent hiking trails ranging from short walks to multi-day treks.

 The most popular trail in the park is the 23 km Lagunas Altas “High Lagoons” trail with expansive views of the Chacabuco Valley, Jeinemeni, and the northern Patagonian ice field.
 Prepare for an 8-hour hike starting at the trailhead at the Westwind Camping site (near the visitor center).
 For a challenging multi-day hike in Parque Patagonia try the 96 km (60 miles) Avilés to Jeinemeni trek.
 Starting at the Casa Piedra Campground this trail from Chacabuco Valley to Jeinemeni National Reserve is a true isolated adventure through spectacular landscapes.

 - Los Glaciares National Park (El Chalten and Perito Moreno)

 - Nahuel Huapi National Park, San Carlos de Bariloche